 Annual TIS refresher for all staff.
-TA who is a TIS practitioner back from maternity leave and carrying out motional assessments to create bespoke Wave 2 and 3 packages to support SEMH needs.
+ELSA practitioner carrying out motional assessments to create bespoke Wave 2 and 3 packages to support SEMH needs.
 This member of staff has also completed Wild Tribe Training to use this as another avenue to tackle SEMH in smaller groups.
 All overseen by the SENDCo

 As a result of cohesive Wave 1, 2 and 3 provision, incidences of challenging behaviour are managed well and have significantly decreased despite the potential for high levels of emotional dysregulation in a small number of children.

 The SEND Record of Need shows there remains a high level of SEMH need alongside increasing demands for support with Cognition and Learning.

-All reception children screened for NELI and interventions in place from early in the year.
-Out of lockdown, we can now drive a full, rich curriculum offer, including multiple opportunities for children to experience trips and visits.
+All reception children were screened for NELI and interventions in place from early in the year.
+We are driving a full, rich curriculum offer, including multiple opportunities for children to experience trips and visits.
 This includes residentials where children visit museums, the theatre and other cultural experiences they may not have encountered.
 The curriculum is continually honed to ensure a richness of opportunities to benefit all children.
 This includes fine tuning the texts we use as a driver to bathe children in high quality language that they may not have due to low starting points.